SteveJustin1963/tec-Antikythera/README.md

 Q
 ```

-tried to run it crashe my tec-1 and also crashed asm80 with max ram. make matlab equiv version
+tried to run it crashes my tec-1 and also crashed asm80 with max ram. make matlab equiv version

 ```
 % Antikythera Mechanism Simulation in MATLAB